-Golden Spike National Historic Site features a 1.5 mile trail that showcases the building techniques of the railroad and one of the largest engineering projects of the railroad.
+Golden Spike National Historical Park features a 1.5 mile trail that showcases the building techniques of the railroad and a major engineering project for both the CPRR and UPRR.
 Ranger led hikes on the trail are offered on Fridays and Sundays in the summer at 2:00 pm.
 Visitors interested in the hike should meet at the Visitor Center entryway auditorium at 2:00 pm for directions to the Big Fill Trail parking lot and for an orientation on the hike.
 There is no water, shade, or benches on the trail.
 Visitors should wear appropriate footwear, carry water, and plan on an hour and a half to complete the hike.
-Occasionally the program is offered on Friday afternoons at 2:00 pm.
 Call the visitor center at 435-471-2209 ext 429 to inquire about availablity.

 Winter Season: Engine House Open for Visitor Viewing

-From mid-October to late April the locomotives of Golden Spike National Historic Site are in the Engine House undergoing maintenance.
+From mid-October to late April the locomotives of Golden Spike National Historical Park are in the Engine House undergoing maintenance.
 The Engine House is generally open to the public for self-guided tours during the week from 10:00am to 4:00pm.

 Winter Season: Engine House Ranger Program

 On Saturdays in the winter ranger lead tours of the Engine House are offered at 11:00am, 1:00pm, and 3:00pm.
 The tours take 30-45 mintues and are limited to 30 people per tour.
 The tour focuses on the back story behind the two locomotives, how steam locomotives work, and what life on the transcontinental railroad would have looked like.